upstroke/TMDb-Angular-Frontend/README.md

 ## TMDb API key
 Thie site makes use of the TMDb API.
 Hence you need an API key.
 You can get this key by opening an account at their web seite @: https://developers.themoviedb.org/3/.
-After you obtained a key, alter the Angular environment files: "src/environments/environment.ts" and "src/environments/environment.prod.ts" with your key and you are good to go.
+Alter the Angular environment files: "src/environments/environment.ts" and "src/environments/environment.prod.ts" with your key and you are good to go.

 ## Development server